 Monthly safety meetings are held to address current safety issues.
 Annual driver safety awareness class is provided to all staff to reduce the number of HACA vehicle accidents.
-HACA has engaged with the Austin Police Department to provide active shooter/terroristic threat training for all employees and is in the process of finalizing its revised Emergency Action Plan.
+HACA has engaged with the Austin Police Department to provide active shooter/terroristic threat training for all employees and is currently finalizing and implementing its revised Emergency Action Plan.